George Dashnau: Business

 Dashnau sold human skulls for $100 each in the 1970s, which he claimed to be from a medical supply firm that wanted to be nameless.
 The business was based out of his post office box under the trade name The Skull Man.
-He started the business because he wanted to become rich, a dream that he had had for many years, and he credited that being a science fiction fan may have helped him think of the idea.
+He started the business because he wanted to become rich, a dream that he had had for many years.
+He believed the idea came from years of reading science fiction.
 Dashnau said that he tried to think of the skulls as old bones and not as people.
-He did not sell the skulls for medical purposes, but rather as novelty items.
+In the hope that human skulls would become novelty items, he did not market them for medical purposes but as decorations for home and work.
 Roger Simmons, of the Chicago Sun-Times, asked Dashnau why he would not reveal where the skulls were from.
 Dashnau said that he would not reveal where they came from because he did not want imitators using the same supplies.
+Dashnau said that The Wall Street Journal refused to run his ad.